solana-labs/ecosystem/projects/bocachica.md

 category: app
 ---

-HAPI-owned Boca Chica platform will be one of the main Facilitators of the new Solana-based projects.
-The main idea behind Boca Chica is creating a fecund soil for new projects on Solana blockchain that will help kickstart their advancement and promote their significance in the crypto space as a whole.
+HAPI-owned Boca Chica is one of the main facilitators of new Solana-based projects.
+Boca Chica is creating a fertile soil for new projects on Solana blockchain that will bloster growth and promote their significance in the crypto sphere.